jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 A structured collection should thus never contain a resource that does not match the shape description.
 Two popular choices for describing a resource are @shex and @shacl.

-Shape descriptions are powerful and allow to express complicated expressions.
+Shape descriptions are powerful and allow expressing complicated expressions.
 They include #link("https://www.w3.org/TR/shacl/#core-components-logical")[
 logical constraint components] and #link("https://www.w3.org/TR/shacl/#core-components-property-pairs")[ property pair constraint components].